yakowa/Omeka-ID-Title-Date-Extractor/README.md

 #### Download

 Go to the [GitHub Page](https://github.com/yakowa/Omeka-Title-Desc-Extractor) and click the green `Code` button, then navigate to the `Download ZIP` button.
 This will download the application in a compressed folder.
-Simply right click this folder and select `Extract All`.
+Simply right-click this folder and select `Extract All`.

 #### Clone The Repository